 The Swedish castle

-King Christian IV could not enjoy the castle for long.
+King Kristian IV could not enjoy the castle for long.
 In August 1645, it became Swedish.
 Since 1945, the castle has been used as the county governor’s residence.
 It is also where royalty stays when visiting Halmstad.
 Bengt Christoffersson Lilliehöök was the first county governor to live in the castle.
 The castle has been much extended by various Swedish owners.
 In 1658, inner fortifications to protect the castle were complete, and the façade windows had been made considerably smaller.